Derived Azumaya algebras and twisted $K$-theory: Relative Topological K-theory

 \begin{thm} $\widetilde{An^{*}}( K^{\acute{e}t}_{X})$ is equivalent to the connective topological $K$-theory sheaf $\underline{ku^{X(\C)}}$ on $X(\C)$, sending an open subspace $V \subset X$ to $F(\Sigma_{+}^{\infty}V, ku)$, the complex topological K-theory spectrum of $V$.

 \end{thm}

 \begin{proof} By \cite[Theorem 4.5]{blanc},

-where $\underline{K}$ denotes the (non-connective) algebraic K-theory presheaf over $Spec(\C)$ and $ku$ is the connective topological k-theory spectrum.
-The first equivalence follows from the fact that $|| - ||_{\mathbb{S}}$ sends \'{e}tale local equivalences in $\text{Pre}_{Sp}(\text{Sm}_{\C})$ to equivalences of spectra (cf. \cite[Theorem 3.4]{blanc}) and hence factors through \'{e}tale sheaves.
+where $\underline{K}$ denotes the (non-connective) algebraic $K$-theory presheaf over $Spec(\C)$ and $ku$ is the connective topological $K$-theory spectrum.
+The first equivalence again follows from the fact that $An_{X}^{*} $ and $|| - ||_{\mathbb{S}}$ agree on smooth schemes and send \'{e}tale local equivalences in $\text{Pre}_{Sp}(\text{Aff}_{\C})$ to equivalences of spectra (cf. \cite[Theorem 3.4, 3.18]{blanc}) and hence factor through \'{e}tale sheaves.
 Now let $\phi : X \to Spec(\C)$ be an arbitrary quasi-compact, quasi-separated scheme.
-We have the following commutative diagram of functors: